 Questions about treatment or pricing?

 You've got questions?
 We have answers

-“Lisa, my co-founder and I, founded Workit after meeting in the recovery community.
-We were tired of seeing friends fall through the cracks of traditional systems of care.
-Workit Health is excited to bring expert support for alcohol directly to Minnesotans' phones.”
+“I co-founded Workit Health after my own experiences in the recovery community.
+I was tired of seeing friends fall through the cracks of traditional systems of care.
+Workit Health brings expert support for alcohol directly to Minnesotans' phones.”